You are called for a seizure in the men’s room at McDonald’s. You arrive to find an approximately thirty-year old man stiff and purple, gurgling.

 How much fentanyl are illicit users injecting?
 Considering a 0.1 gram bag of 50% pure heroin is the equivalent of 10 100 mcg vials of fentanyl, it does not seem unreasonable that illicit users, many of whom inject up to 10 bags at a time, are injecting enough fentanyl to cause chest wall rigidity.
 While there is very poor quality control from batch to batch even from bag to bag within a batch as fentanyl tends to clump and not mix easily, I have no doubt that some users are suffering from this side effect.

 Consider opioid overdose in tonically seizing patients who you suspect may be illicit drug users.
 It is likely a syringe will be in close proximity.
 (Could it be caused by inhalation as well?
 At the high doses they are using, it could be possible.)
 If you have a patient who’s chest seems stiff and you have trouble ventilating, consider naloxone.
 If the patient is suffering rigid chest syndrome, it should immediately get better.

 A lingering question I have is if someone develops rigid chest wall and they arrest, how long after they become asystolic until the rigidity subsides.
 If the rigidity caused closure of the glottis, will the glottis open on asystole?
 Every hypoxic seizure that led to cardiac arrest I have seen, the patient immediately became flaccid.
 I don’t know if this is the case with chest wall rigidity.
 If you have someone you can’t ventilate, consider naloxone.
-If the chest is too rigid, to do CPR, although if the rigidity persists, the drug may not circulate and the person may die in spite of your efforts.
+If the chest is too rigid to do CPR (and the rigidity persists) the drug may not circulate and the person may die in spite of your efforts.